jakemerten/hugo-coder/exampleSite/content/about.pt-br.md

 slug = "about"
 +++

 An environmental scientist using the virtual world to solve problems in the physical one.
-I primarily use Python/SQL; visualize in Tableau.
+I primarily use Python/SQL; visualize in D3.js/Tableau.

 ## Interests